 In January 2019, Pirate Studios invited Empathy Test to their South London studio to perform a live session which was streamed live, worldwide, via their Facebook, Twitter and YouTube pages.
 Later in the month, the band supported VNV Nation on their seven date Noire tour of the UK, before heading to Germany with Covenant for 10 dates of their Fieldworks tour, in February and March.

 During the June UK tour, live keyboard player Samuel Winter-Quick, who had been with the band for two years, decided he had had enough of touring and left the band midway through the tour.
-Elliott Berlin (Aesthetic Perfection, Telemark), who had for some time been acting as Empathy Test's live sound engineer and had been flown over for that purpose on the Actors tour, stepped in temporarily as keyboard player.
+Elliott Berlin, who had been employed as Empathy Test's live sound engineer on the Actors tour, again stepped in temporarily as keyboard player.

 In August 2019, Empathy Test performed for the first time at M'era Luna in Germany and W-Fest in Belgium, with Elliott Berlin on keyboards.
 They then embarked on their first tour of North America as main support for Aesthetic Perfection, in early September.
 USA Synthwave / Witch House producer Angel Metro filled in on keyboards for the entire six week tour.